clintecker/Ramsey/README.md

 displaying the status of our builds out of Cruise.

 Basically, an individual would instantiate these modules and tie them together with the supplied callbacks and listeners.
-I've included a ``settings-example.js`` file which demonstrates how to use all of the included modules to create a bot identical to the one we use at Ars.
+I have included a ``settings-example.js`` file which demonstrates how to use all of the included modules to create a bot identical to the one I use.

 This however, shouldn't stop you from creating your own modules, command responders, tieing the modules together in new ways, or snatching any of